EamonnMR/mpevmvp/README.md

 And a copy of [Godot uuid](https://github.com/binogure-studio/godot-uuid) because don't let godot's auto assigned names into your network code, it will mess stuff up!

-Also contains a copy of [GDScript Audio Import](https://github.com/Gianclgar/GDScriptAudioImport) because otherwise loading sound from gdscript is a pain.